green-fox-academy/governance/t4bcircle.md

 - Act as a Product Owner (pragmatic skills)
 - Ability to select / differentiate the proper product development method

+## Accountabilities ##
+- Defining the syllabus of the T4B course
+- Defining the target audience of the T4B course
+- Managing the marketing activities of the T4B course
+- Managing the student recruitment process of the T4B course
+- Preparing the budget of the T4B course
+- Defining the detailed education material of the T4B course
+- Managing a seemless course for the T4B students and teachers
+- Weekly reporting to TLC about the achievemnts and the challenges

+### Lead Link (Kristóf)###

 ## Roles ##